-Pulled pork is a type of pork meat that is cooked in such a way that it can be pulled apart in strands.
-These strands of meat are soft and succulent and can be mixed with a sauce or spices to make a very flavourful topping for a sandwich, wrap, or just as a snack.
+Pulled pork is an American pork dish.
+The pork in the dish is cooked in such a way that it can be pulled apart in strands.
+These strands of meat are soft and succulent and can be mixed with a sauce or spices which it soaks up.
+It makes a very flavourful topping for a sandwich, wrap, but can also serve as a whole dinner.

-Not every piece of pork can be transformed into pulled pork.
-The meat structure has to be such that it can ultimately fall apart in thin strands and still be soft and juicy, as opposed to dry and dense.
+Not every part of a pig can be transformed into pulled pork.
+The meat structure has to be such that it can ultimately fall apart in those thin strands and still be soft and juicy, as opposed to dry and dense.
 As we’ve discussed before for beef stew as well as spare ribs, whether that happens depends on the part of the pig the meat comes from.
-Pieces of meat that come from muscles that haven’t yet to work hard generally aren’t very suitable for pulled pork.
-These pieces of meat consist of mostly muscle which becomes tough and dry when cooked for too long.
-Also, it doesn’t have any tissue in between the meat strands that helps the meat fall apart.
+But to understand that, let’s zoom in on some pig’s muscle structures.

 Why making pulled pork takes time

-- 100g of spice rub (or enough to coat the entire piece of meat with a good amount of rub), you can choose any type of spice rub, see below for a suggestion
+- 30–100g of spice rub (or enough to coat the entire piece of meat with a good amount of rub), see below for a suggestion

 - 40g brown sugar

 - 2 tbsp ground black powder

 Additional ingredients for pressure cooking